Bobby Flay: Food Network and television

 Flay served as a judge on Wickedly Perfect, The Next Food Network Star, and The Next Iron Chef.
 He has cooked on Emeril Live and Paula's Party.

-On Throwdown! with Bobby Flay, the chef challenges cooks renowned for a specific dish or type of cooking to a cook-off of their signature dish.
-On Episode 5 of Season 4, Harlem chef Melba Wilson and Bobby squared off over who had the best chicken and eggnog waffles.
-While being interviewed on "Conversations with Allan Wolper" on WGBO 88.3FM, Wilson confessed that she had been nervous because Bobby brought a cast-iron skillet.
-Having grown up in a family that used cast-iron skillets, Wilson was nonetheless forced to use a deep fryer because her restaurant was too small for a cast-iron skillet.
-Towards the end of the anecdote, she explained, "Can I tell you?
-When he pulled out the skillet, it was a rough day.
-Girlfriend started sweating bullets.
-But at the end of the day, we threw down – I don't know, I think it was the eggnog – and I won."
+On Throwdown! with Bobby Flay, Flay challenges cooks known for a specific dish or type of cooking to a cook-off of their signature dish.
 Flay was an Iron Chef on the show Iron Chef America.
 In 2000, when the original Iron Chef show traveled to New York for a special battle, he challenged Iron Chef Masaharu Morimoto to battle rock crab.
-After the hour battle ended, Flay stood on top of his cutting board and raised his arms in what one journalist wrote was "in premature victory".
-As Morimoto felt that real chefs consider cutting boards and knives as sacred, and being offended by Flay's flamboyant gesture, he criticized his professionalism, saying that Flay was "not a chef".
+After the hour battle ended, Flay stood on top of his cutting board and raised his arms in what one journalist wrote was "premature victory".
+As Morimoto felt that real chefs consider cutting boards and knives sacred, and being offended by Flay's flamboyant gesture, he criticized his professionalism, saying that Flay was "not a chef".
 Flay went on to lose the battle.
 Flay challenged Morimoto to a rematch in Morimoto's native Japan.
 This time, Flay won.